Tanis Saxby

 Tanis is a Canadian sculptor based in Vancouver, whose artisitic journey has evolved by both formal training and international experience.
 She began her career as an apprentice, which gave her a foundation in craftmanship before pursuing formal education.
 Saxby studied at The University of Victoria and later at kootenay School of the Arts in Canada, which helped hone her skills and artistic voice.

 Her career took a notable turn when she was accepted into a residency in France, a country renowned for its artistic history.
-This residency resides where Pablo Picasso also studied ceramics, played a pivotal role in shaping her artistic vision, combining tradition with innovation and inspiring her to explore new techniques alongside a rich history of ceramic art.
+This residency resides where Pablo Picasso also studied ceramics and played a pivotal role in shaping her artistic vision, combining tradition with innovation and inspiring her to explore new techniques alongside a rich history of ceramic art.

 Her creations reflect a blend of mastery and creative exploration, deeply influenced by her Canadian roots and international experiences.
 Today, Saxby’s sculptures are displayed in private and public collections world-wide and she continues to sell and ship her ceramic and mixed-media sculptures globally.